TIrwin19/Horiseon_code_refactor/README.md

 -I also fixed the "Search Engine Optimization" link so it takes you to the section lowwer on the webpage.

--I learned that you must pa attention to the .css file as well to make sure that no elements need to be changed to match those changed in the .html file.
+-I learned that you must pay attention to the .css file as well to make sure that no elements need to be changed to match those changed in the .html file.

 ## Licens
 See licens folder in repo.